Chapter

 What does John 5:45 mean?

 Here, Jesus shows more evidence that He was not entirely passive.
 The Pharisees considered themselves absolute experts on the law of Moses.
 This was their identity.
 Here, Jesus makes His criticism of these men intensely personal.
 Jesus has already pointed out that human testimony and His miracles are evidence supporting His ministry (John 5:30–36).
 He has mentioned that the Scriptures do the same (John 5:37–40).
-In this passage, Jesus pointedly tells the Pharisees that the very Law they claim to be experts in condemns their actions and supports His claims.
+In this passage, Jesus pointedly tells the Pharisees that the very Law in which they claim to be experts condemns their actions and supports His assertions.

 Expand